cadencemarseille/rust-pcre/README.md

     cd ~/.rust
     rustpkg init

+### Debian

+Debian Squeeze's package for libpcre is for version 8.02 of the library, which is too old.
+If running Debian Squeeze, you will have to compile libpcre 8.20+ from source.
+(Tip: [GNU Stow](http://www.gnu.org/software/stow/) is an excellent tool for maintaining the `/usr/local` directory.)

+On Debian Wheezy and newer, install the `libpcre3-dev` package:

+    sudo apt-get install libpcre3-dev

+### Fedora

+Install the `pcre-devel` package.

 ### Mac OS X

 Mac OS 10.7 ships with version 8.02 of libpcre, so you'll need to install a newer version of the pcre library.